 - Catering: Alfred Yates and I have met with Katie Krajny about catering.
 The menu has been set with the catering 101 Union menu as opposed to the catering 1870 menu in an effort to minimize costs.
-Actual numbers will be set in February 2014. - o Rooms & Technology: There was a meeting with Katie Krajny about room reservations and technology.
+Actual numbers will be set in February 2014. - Rooms & Technology: There was a meeting with Katie Krajny about room reservations and technology.
 Reservations have been confirmed and technology arrangements have been made.
 5 laptops from the resource room have been made in an attempt to minimize costs. - Budget: The budget has been re-configured to make it more consistent with Union facilities.
 The total budget has not changed, but categories and amounts that we have the ability to change have been done.
 This will make planning easier going forward. - Hayes Entrepreneurship Panel: I have emailed exec to ask for speaker suggestions for our "entrepreneurship panel".
 I met with Dean Wallace on 12/16/2013 to ask for her input.
 So far we have 1 person and need 2 more.
 Dean Wallace has said that she will be active in recruiting people as the grad school has several community contacts.
 If anybody has suggestions as to local people who could participate in the panel please email me contact details for them. - Hayes Forum Committee: I am scheduling a meeting with the committee to go through a run-through of the day and to determine roles etc. We still need more volunteers for help on the day.
-Anyone interested please email me.

-Organization & Elections Committee

-- Apportionment report: This is now on the website management system.
+Anyone interested please email me. - Organization & Elections Committee - Apportionment report: This is now on the website management system.
 IT support has given me access to it.
-An O & E meeting will be scheduled to determine an apportionment system for delegate seats for the 2014-2015 academic year. - o Mapping: Graduate student mapping is being updated and hopefully will be done in time for the spring election.
-This will ensure fewer complications with future elections. - New election system: The new election system is still being developed by IT support and hopefully will be rolled-out in time for spring 2014 elections.
+An O & E meeting will be scheduled to determine an apportionment system for delegate seats for the 2014-2015 academic year. - Mapping: Graduate student mapping is being updated and hopefully will be done in time for the spring election.
+This will ensure fewer complications with future elections. - New election system: The new election system is still being developed by IT support and hopefully will be rolled-out in time for spring 2014 elections. - External committees - o All external committee seats have been filled.
+The most recent appointments are: - 1.
+Carla Jagger to the Career Connections Committee. - 2.
+David Rochman to the Outreach & Engagement Awards Committee. - 3.
+Matt Brems to Committee on Academic Misconduct. - Member Records - Up to date. - Student Government Liaising - No updates.